- Should I pack my child’s lunch and a snack?

 PIN stands for Parent Information Night.
 The Early Childhood School hosts PIN before school starts.
 It is an opportunity for you to meet other Early Childhood School parents, get to know all of the teachers, ask questions, and learn more about the schedule, policies, and fun things planned for the year.

-Every morning, one of our teachers will greet your child but we do ask that you walk your child to the door.
-For pick-up, please park your car and pick your child up at the door.
+Every morning, one of our teachers will greet your child and you may walk your child to the door.
+For pick-up, you may park your car and pick your child up at the door.
 We invite you to come in and see how your child is thriving at the Early Childhood School.
 This is also a great opportunity to connect with your child’s teachers, see how your child’s day was, and ask any questions you may have.